anvesh9959/fish-weight/README.md

 # fish-weight-prediction
-Machine learning algorithm to find the weight of the fish using python modules
+A Machine learning Model to find the weight of the fish using python modules like Numpy, Pandas, Seaborn, Matplotlib, Sk-learn, Xgboost and and streamlit